May 25, 2017 Latest post:

-Monday/Tuesday, May 15-16- Forest Lake Cindy arrived at Charlene's in Forest Lake on Monday evening, May 15th.
-On Tuesday, she got up, took Lucas to school, came back and ate breakfast, then sat down and fell asleep.
+2017: Monday/Tuesday, May 15-16- Forest Lake Cindy arrived at Charlene's in Forest Lake on Mon, May 15th.
+Tue, she got up, took Lucas to school, ate breakfast, then sat down and fell asleep.
 She and Ken had been planting garden at home in Felton over the weekend and Charlene just thought Cindy was tired.
-She slept into the afternoon when Charlene woke her up to see if she wanted to pick up Lucas, which she did.
+She slept into the afternoon.
 Cindy did not eat dinner, instead napped on the couch for a bit, then headed to bed thinking she was getting the flu and wanting Charlene to check on her as she was nauseous.
-Cindy also confirmed diarrhea but no fever.
 Charlene checked on her through the night.

 Wednesday- Forest Lake &Wyoming On Wednesday Charlene let Cindy sleep.
 She got up at 11 am and Charlene made her some soup.
 She ate very little and was obviously weak.
 Charlene wanted to take her to urgent care and have her checked out, but she told Charlene that she wanted to take a nap and head home to be checked out by her own doctor(which Charlene was not going to let her do).
 Cindy slept through the afternoon and into the evening with Charlene checking on her.
 She came down the stairs about 7:30 pm and it was evident she was very weak.
-It was when she staggered into the great room, sat on the couch and she just let herself fall sideways to rest, a position she does not typically relax in, that Steve told Cindy they were heading to the hospital in Wyoming with her.
+It was when she staggered into the great room, sat on the couch and she just let herself fall sideways to rest, that Steve told Cindy they were heading to the hospital in Wyoming with her.
 First diagnoses was a slight case of pneumonia and possible bladder infection that could be the cause of slight confusion earlier in the day.
-Oxygen levels were a concern at 85% and a nasal cannula was placed on her.
+Oxygen levels were a concern at 85%.
 IV fluids and two antibiotics were started.
 Cindy was officially admitted at 2:10 am for overnight observation and to replenish fluids.
 Charlene left for home at 3 am.

 Thursday - Wyoming Hospital Charlene called about 6 am and talked to the nurse who reported everything was good which Charlene believed as she could hear Cindy in the background adding to their conversation.
 Charlene told the nurse she had an appointment that morning and would head to the hospital right after.
 As Charlene was heading out the door she rec. a text from Cindy saying her phone was at "54% and I'm starting to feel better".
 Charlene, thinking she would need something to keep her busy while her mom was being discharged, grabbed a few things and headed up there.
 When she entered her mom's room Cindy was short of breath, having problems talking, and was coughing uncontrollably.
 She told Charlene her nurse had gone to lunch and she hadn't wanted to bother anyone else, deciding to wait until her nurse came back before reporting these symptoms.
 Charlene immediately got a nurse.
 A nebulizer was administered but did not help.
 Cindy continued to cough, be short of breath as well as low on oxygen.
 Another procedure Charlene is not sure of was administered and a catheter was put in place for additional ua.
 Charlene stepped out of the room for the catheter procedure.
 As she waited she heard a call for a rapid response respiratory team to Cindy's room.
 Medical staff was already moving Cindy from the room while a nurse was bagging her.
 She was brought to the ICU and hooked to a bipap machine.
 It became evident throughout the afternoon that even with the help of the bipap machine it was difficult to keep oxygen levels above 90 as Cindy continued having difficulty breathing and staying awake.
 Another cardiac enzyme test was done which showed the troponin levels were increasing.
 Steve had picked Ken up on his way back to Forest Lake from Fertile.
 About midnight it was determined Cindy would need to be transferred to the University of Minnesota for an angiogram as they did not have one at the Wyoming Hospital.
 A room had been arranged for Cindy at the Univ of Minnesota hospitals, cardiac floor, as an add-on for a Friday angiogram.
 Cindy was settled into the U of M by about 2 am, was very tired, and still on the bipap machine but resting more comfortably.
 Ken and Charlene headed back to Forest Lake from the U of M.